Before I get down to this awesome low carb pumpkin quick bread recipe, I thought I’d ramble on a bit about my

-But you can’t hate me (much) because I’m leaving you with this awesome low carb pumpkin quick bread recipe to drown your sorrows in while I’m gone.
+But you can’t hate me (much) because I’m leaving you with this awesome Keto pumpkin quick bread recipe to drown your sorrows in while I’m gone.

-Seriously – it’s impossible to be mad and eat this bread.
+Seriously – it’s impossible to be mad and eat this pumpkin bread.

 Side point: I’ll never understand why people insist on calling quick breads “bread” anyway.
 Banana bread, pumpkin bread, even zucchini bread if it’s sweetened is basically CAKE in bread shape.
 Amiright?

-Although if you threw a scoop of low carb ice cream on it I wouldn’t judge you.
+Although if you threw a scoop of low carb ice cream on this keto pumpkin quick bread I wouldn’t judge you.
 Maybe some sugar free caramel syrup….

 Now I REALLY wish I’d thought of that before I ate it all slathered with salted butter…